Claude Code and OpenCode: A Crash Course

 them.

-The model updates the plan.
-You ask it to save the final plan to plans/weekly-rollup-plan.md so you can reuse it next Friday.
+AI updates the plan.
+Ask it to save the final plan to plans/weekly-rollup-plan.md so you can reuse it next week.

-What you do (Claude Code).
-Press Shift+Tab to leave plan mode.
-Tell the model to go ahead.
+In Claude Code: Press Shift+Tab to leave plan mode.
+Tell AI to go ahead.

-It reads the five files.
-It writes weekly-actions.md.
-It groups items by owner.
-It drops the [private] and [HR] bullets.
-It puts orphan items in an Unassigned section.
-You watch this happen.
+AI reads all five meeting files, creates weekly-actions.md, groups items by owner, removes the [private] and [HR] items, and puts items without an owner in an "Unassigned" section.
+You watch it happen.

-Why.
-Up to this point you have been careful.
-Now you let it work.
-Because you planned, the work is mostly correct on the first try.
+Why this matters: Because you planned first, the result is mostly correct on the first try.

-What you do (Claude Code).
-The conversation is now long.
-The model has read every meeting note, and a lot of that raw content is still sitting in its memory, including some of the private bullets it correctly skipped.
+In Claude Code: The conversation is now long.
+AI has read every meeting note, and all of that text is still taking up space, including the private items it skipped.
 You do not need any of that anymore.
-You type:
+Type:

 /compact keep the heading rules, the owner list, and the